 From here, it is a flat, gravel path through the woods to the viewing platforms.

 Bear sightings are common.
 The first time we hiked this trail, we met a sow and cub right on the trail.
 As we rounded a bend, the two bears were on the side of the trail, munching on the plants.
-We were probably 40 feet away from them, so we kept talking and backed down the trail a safe distance.
+We were probably 30 yards away from them, so we kept talking and backed down the trail a safe distance.
 The bears were slowly browsing on the plants and moving towards us, so we had to hike off trail, into the brush, to allow them to pass.

 A sow and her cub on the Brooks Falls Trail.